markjhill/ih-and-dh/index.md

 In this workshop, we bring together an international group of historians actively engaged with these questions for a half-day of presentations, discussion and debate, focusing on four themes:

-**1. What Can DH Do for Intellectual History (and Vice Versa)?: An introductory panel discussion**
+**1. Networking Intellectual History: Digital network analysis for historians of science and ideas**

-**2. Networking Intellectual History: Digital network analysis for historians of science and ideas**
+**2. (Digital) History of Concepts: How are digital methods changing conceptual history?**

-**3. (Digital) History of Concepts: How are digital methods changing conceptual history?**
+**3. What Can DH Do for Intellectual History (and Vice Versa)?: A follow-up panel discussion**

 **4. How To Do It: Models of collaboration between intellectual historians and data scientists**